 Saint Paul had a vision for Worldwide kinship.
 He didn't sit on his hands but traveled over three thousand miles along dusty roads and across dangerous seas to bring the Jesus world view to Rome, Crete, Cyprus, Galatia, Corinth, and a multitude of other places.
-The other Apostles after the Resurrection likewise spread out in every direction to Africa, India, Asia and across Europe.
+After the Resurrection, the other Apostles likewise spread out in every direction to Africa, India, Asia, and across Europe.
 Even though a Muslim invasion in 629 AD wiped out the Jerusalem church, the mission of Christ not only continues but flourishes!
 The staggering lesson here for our proud Western churches is that no denomination is indispensable!
-If the founding congregation in Jerusalem where Jesus spent virtually all his time could be utterly destroyed then why should we believe we were any different if we stray from the truth?✞
+If the founding congregation in Jerusalem, where Jesus spent virtually all his time, could be utterly destroyed, then why should we believe we were any different if we stray from the truth?✞

-The Christian cultural body varies from Sari Indian women to Messianic Jews according to the culture in which it is established.
-The Christian cultural body draws together all nations, races, cultures and every language group.
+The Christian cultural body varies from Sari Indian women to Messianic Jews according to their local culture.
+The Christian cultural body draws together all nations, races, cultures, and every language group.
 Rebecca Manley Pippert (1949-Present) writes of this body across cultures, "What a tonic to my student doubts it has been to see Christ manifested in cultures vastly different from my own!
 To watch Thai believers witness to illiterate villagers through the dramatization of the Prodigal Son story."✞

 "To listen to a beautifully Sari Indian woman, a member of a Hindu family, speak of what it cost her to love Jesus.
 Or to hear Messianic Jews in Israel sing in Hebrew their love for the Messiah.
 All of us from cultures so varied and different have bowed our knees to Jesus' name, which is the only name in Heaven and Earth that can save."
 One might also add, "the only name in heaven and earth that can unite people from different cultures." ✞